 Students admitted to the Ph.D. program in Communication can apply to earn a Ph.D. in Communication with a dual title in Urban Sustainability.
 This dual title degree is designed to prepare researchers and professionals to solve challenging urban problems that require working across disciplines.
-Students enrolled in this dual title program take courses that help develop knowledge and skills relating to urban sustainability.
-Students in the program also undertake activities such as community service, participate in colloquiums, and prepare a funding proposal related to urban sustainability.
-The dual title coursework follows competencies outlined by the Transformative Research in Urban Sustainability Training program.
+Students enrolled in this dual title program will take courses in topics and develop specific skills relating to urban sustainability across several departments.
+Students in the program will also undertake activities such as community service, participate in colloquiums, and prepare a funding proposal related to urban sustainability.
+The dual-title coursework follows competencies outlined by the Transformative Research in Urban Sustainability Training program.

 Applicants must meet the admissions standards of the Graduate School and the Department of Communication and be first offered admission to the Communication doctoral program.

 Students in the Communication and Urban Sustainability dual-title program are required to take eight core classes, at least three research methods/tools courses, and two electives from a list of elective courses (one of which must be from outside the Department of Communication).

 |Sustainability of Urban Environmental Systems|

 |Health and Risk Communication|